kathrinmzl/inside-india/README.md

 When I had my first full version of the website I deployed it to github pages to test it in deployment as well.
 I realised I should have done that earlier because the performance wasn't good enough, as some of the images took a while to load.

 I also tested the deployed website in Microsoft Edge, as this is the only other browser I have installed on my laptop and on my own mobile phone, Google Pixel 7.
+Friends tested the website additionally in the Safari browser and iPhones.

 Besides testing the responsiveness of the website I also tested the following: